Table of Contents

 Finally, patients with previous chemotherapy or radiotherapy treatment for any form of cancer can have an effect on sperm production and testosterone.
 When no cause can be identified and the patient is older than 80 years, it is very likely that hypogonadism is a normal aging process in this patient.

 Secondary male hypogonadism

-Secondary hypogonadism may be traced from the deficient hormone which may be hypothalamus that produces gonadotropin-releasing hormone to stimulate the pituitary gland to release follicle stimulating hormone and luteinizing hormone which activate the testis to produce testosterone.
+Secondary hypogonadism may be traced from the deficient hormone which may be hypothalamus that produces a gonadotropin-releasing hormone to stimulate the pituitary gland to release follicle-stimulating hormone and luteinizing hormone which activate the testis to produce testosterone.
 Kallmann syndrome is associated with anosmia and the failure of the development of the hypothalamus.
-The hypothalamus produces a gonadotropin releasing hormone which acts on the pituitary to produce follicle stimulating hormone and luteinizing hormone, the latter responsible for inducing testosterone production.
+The hypothalamus produces a gonadotropin-releasing hormone which acts on the pituitary to produce follicle-stimulating hormone and luteinizing hormone, the latter responsible for inducing testosterone production.

 Inflammatory diseases, such as sarcoidosis and tuberculosis, can involve either the hypothalamus or the pituitary and can cause dysfunction in the release of the different hormones described above and eventually hypogonadism.

 HIV/AIDS infection is associated with low levels of testosterone as it affects the hypothalamus-pituitary testicular axis.

 Use of opiate-based medication has also been associated with hypogonadism.